 In terms of the other installation instructions, they may differ depending on the manufacturer.
 Always check the guidelines before attempting the installation.

-Campervan Hook Up Cable
+Campervan Electric Hook-Up Cable

 This is the power cable that will run from the mains power supply into the hook-up inlet of your van.

-I’m not sure about the US, but campsites in Europe specify that your hook up cable must be at least 25-metres long.
+I’m not sure about the US, but campsites in Europe specify that your hook-up cable must be at least 25 metres long.

 This is to ensure you can access the power pedestals, which are often located pretty far from your pitch.